SunHao-0/healer/README.md

 Overall, fuzzing Linux kernel with Healer requires three steps: (1) prepare the disk image, (2) compile the kernel, and (3) start Healer.

 Healer uses qumu to boot the kernel, so the disk image and kernel image need to be prepared.
-The booted qemu needs to be able to log in via the ssh key, and the kernel needs to have at least the `kcov` feature.
+The booted qemu needs to be able to login via the ssh key, and the kernel needs to have at least the `kcov` feature.
 [This document](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md) from Syzkaller describes in detail how to build `stretch.img` and compile the Linux kernel with specific configuration, so follow the instructions there to complete the first two steps.

-Once the `stretch.img`, `ssh-stretch.id_rsa`, `bzImage` are ready, my recommendation is to create a working directory, create a `bin` directory and copy the patched Syzkaller binary and healer binary to that directory, taking care not to change the `syz-bin` directory structure.
+Once the `stretch.img`, `ssh-stretch.id_rsa`, `bzImage` are ready, my recommendation is to create a working directory.
+Then, create a `bin` directory inside the workdir and copy the patched Syzkaller binary and healer binary to that directory, taking care not to change the `syz-bin` directory structure.
 The final working directory needs to have the following files.

 ```
 > cd path/to/workdir && ls